 She’s kind of there throughout the night as well when I was really bad at night, and when other people were asleep, she was there.
 And even if it was the middle of the day or she was asleep because obviously they’re nocturnal, she was kind of there and I could wake her up, she was kind of there and I could just talk to her.
 And she was always kind of there whatever, and she wouldn’t mind me talking to her, she wouldn’t get annoyed.
 ID 4, male, 1 hamster

-A lot of people, even like professionals sometimes can be quite stigmatised against mental health.
-But a pet doesn’t care.
-The pet just sees you…the pet’s just like, oh, you feed me, good.
-ID 10, 2 cats, male

-Freedom from concerns about moral judgements and lack of understanding meant that participants felt able to be honest and open when talking to animals which led to depth and security in relationships which was not apparent in other types of relationships.
+Freedom from concerns about moral judgements and lack of understanding meant that participants felt able to be honest and open when talking to animals which led to depth and security which was not apparent in other types of relationships.
 This appeared to be because they were free of concerns that pets would act upon the things they told them (e.g. fear of being detaining by the mental health system or people holding past behaviour against them).

-Pets therefore provided a needed outlet for talking about mental health problems but at the same time were able to provide support without the need for articulation or verbalised understanding.

 I could talk to her as much as I wanted and she would just run around her cage like an idiot.
 So it was kind of like [laughs] so she wasn’t going to get bored of me and run off and kind of like, oh, for God’s sake, shut up.
 ID8, male, 1 hamster

 When there’s nobody around to listen to me, he’d be there for me.
 So he was good, just to have him on me, or near to me.... total acceptance, really, and I mean just…say I didn’t want to speak my feelings or my thoughts, he would pick up on my feelings and thoughts.
 And he’d be there for me, and he wouldn’t…he wouldn’t judge me at `all, or say anything that made me feel he misunderstood me, he’d just…just total acceptance really.
 ID11, female, 1 cat

+Thus, pets provided an outlet for talking about mental health problems but at the same time were able to provide support without the need for articulation or verbalised understanding.

 Occasionally I will talk to them and they’ll talk back to me, and neither of us understands the other but we’re quite comforted by the conversation.
 ID 3, female, 2 cats

 Pets also played an important role in terms of mediating how other people viewed them.
-This was apparent within interviews and the quote below demonstrates how self-esteem was closely linked to relationships with animals.
-As a result, participants’ identities were blended with those of their companion animals with pets viewed as an extension to their own identities.
-The first paragraph of the quote below demonstrates how participants could use relationships with companion animals to portray themselves in a positive light as ‘responsible’ pet owners.
-The second paragraph quote demonstrates through the participant’s use of colloquialisms such as ‘mate’ how companion animals allowed alternative forms of identity to develop and co-exist with the identity of being someone with mental health problems (e.g. friend, parent, carer).
-Such hybrid identities could help people manage the negative experiences of mental illness.
+This was apparent within interviews .
+The quote below demonstrates how self-esteem was bound up with relationships with animals.
+As a result, participants’ identities blended with those of their companion animals with pets viewed as an extension to their own.
+The first paragraph of the quote below demonstrates how participants used relationships with companion animals to portray themselves in a positive light as ‘responsible’ pet owners (e.g dog losing weight through healthy eating and exercise when living with him).
+The second paragraph quote demonstrates through the participant’s use of colloquialisms such as ‘mate’ that companion animals could allow alternative forms of identity to develop and co-exist with the identity of being someone with mental health problems (e.g. friend, parent, carer).
+Such hybrid identities appeared to help people manage the negative experiences of mental illness.